Do Go On - 532 - Dashcon Failure

 But he's too busy.

-Has an RSVip.
+Has an RSVP.

-That's huge.
-Thank you to Cabin Lab, Paul, Nick, Autumn, William, Anna, Pete, Naomi and Craig.
+Paul, Nick, Autumn, William, Anna, Pete, Naomi and Craig.

 Trip Ditch Club.
 It looks like we do have a few, actually.

 on the shout-out level or above for three consecutive years.

 They've never dropped off.
 They've stayed true.
-They've already had a shout-out a couple of years back.
+They've already had a shout-out a couple

-the club.
-It's a bit of a theatre than mine, but once you're in, you can never leave.
+But once you're in, you can never leave.

 Yeah.
 Why would you want to?
 Why would you want to?
 It's got everything you need.
-The toilets are
+The toilets are fixed.

 Yeah, and I've had a lot of dairy.
 Yeah.
 Which is good.
-Well, it doesn't typically impact me

-too much.
-Yes.
-But I've had a lot.
-Oh, okay, right.
+Oh, okay.
+Right.
 Enough that would make anyone quite ill.

 Yes.
 Yeah, yeah.
 In fact, it might not even be about the dairy.
-Yeah, it's just the quantity of anything.
+Yeah.
+It's just the quantity of anything.

 It's liquid intake.
 Yeah.
 I assume it's milk.

-Oh, good.
+Oh, great.

-I've had a lot of sour cream, just as is.
+I've had a lot of sour cream just as is.

 Sounds like warm?